niolabs/python-xbee/README.txt

 The arguments to be given to each method depend upon the command to be sent.
-For more information concerning the names of the arguments which are expected and the proper data types for each argument, consult the API manual for the XBee Series 1 device, or consult the source code to this library.
+For more information concerning the names of the arguments which are expected and the proper data types for each argument, consult the API manual for the XBee Series 1 device, or consult the source code.

 Series 2
 -----------